pingcap/docs/tidb-cloud/migrate-from-amazon-s3-or-gcs.md

 Before migrating data from GCS to TiDB Cloud, ensure the following:

 - You have administrator access to your corporate-owned GCP account.
-- You have administrator access to the TiDB Cloud Management Portal.
+- You have a TiDB Cloud account with at least the [`Project Data Access Read-Write`](/tidb-cloud/manage-user-access.md#user-roles) access.

 ### Step 1.
 Create a GCS bucket and prepare source data files